-Friends have asked me to collate a guide for traveling to St. Augustine.
-Since one of our daughters is a college student at Flagler College, we’ve made many trips to the area and can provide a bit of insight to make your visit enjoyable.
+Friends have asked me to compile a guide for visiting St. Augustine.
+Since one of our daughters attended Flagler College, we’ve made many trips to the area and can provide a bit of insight to make your visit enjoyable.
 Click on the links to see blog posts I wrote about each of the tourist spots.
 For restaurants and hotels, I’ve included links to the business websites.

 Museums and Historic Sites